 Chetana Sabnis

 Welcome!
 I am a Ph.D. candidate in Political Science at Yale University.
-My research focuses on how states regulate intimate relationships and construct hierarchies of familial belonging.
+My research spans comparative politics, law and society, and feminist and queer theory, with a regional focus on India and the United States.
 I am advised by Elisabeth Wood, Joe Fischel, Dara Strolovitch and Egor Lazarev.

-Prior to Yale, I received an M.A. in Social Sciences from the University of Chicago and an integrated M.A. in Development Studies from IIT Madras.
+Prior to Yale, I received an M.A. in Social Sciences from the University of Chicago and an integrated M.A. in Development Studies from IIT Madras, India.
 I grew up in Bangalore and now live in Brooklyn with my dog, daughter and partner.

 Chetana Sabnis